NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 On the controller node, configure Compute to use the metadata service:

-with the secret you chose for the metadata proxy.(照打不要改
+ReplaceMETADATA_SECRETwith the secret you chose for the metadata proxy.(照打不要改較方便)

 # openstack-config --set /etc/nova/nova.conf DEFAULT \ service_neutron_metadata_proxy true # openstack-config --set /etc/nova/nova.conf DEFAULT \ neutron_metadata_proxy_shared_secret